 - You're very likely to be worried about the financial implications of your partner's incarceration: loss of employment - his/hers and maybe yours too, with a consequent loss of your financial security and your home

 You may find it helpful to connect with a professional, licensed therapist.
 It's very easy to set up an online counselling session.
 For further information see my page on mental health counselling.
 Or scroll down to the blue box below this article.

 Unable to speak to anyone - feeling isolated

 That sense of shame you feel makes you reluctant to engage with other people within your local community and even family and friends.
 You may very likely want to hide away.
-Not knowing anyone else going through this situation can make you feel alone, yet desperately in need of comfort and reassurance.
+Not knowing anyone else going through this situation can make you feel alone.
+Yet you're desperately in need of comfort and reassurance.

 Life goes on unchanged for others - they call, visit, ask for your help and your presence... but you'd rather shy away.
 You may feel 'on guard' all the time, and fearful of giving yourself away.

 You will get through this though - somehow you'll find the strength to carry on and life will settle down in some shape or form.
-Though you and your life will have changed forever, you will ultimately rebuild your world and find meaning and happiness in years to come.
+Though you and your life will have changed forever, you'll ultimately rebuild your world and find meaning and happiness in years to come.
 You will recover - I know you can do it!

 Tips and advice to help you cope